RoshanRajcmd/myreads-web-app/README.md

 ### 🐳 With Docker

 Run `docker compose -f 'docker-compose.yml' up -d --build`.
-Navigate to `http://localhost:3000/myreads/login` in a browser.
+Navigate to `http://localhost:3000/myreads/login` in a browser to view the client.
+Navigate to `http://localhost:8080/` to access server side.
+The MySQL DB will be running on port `3306`.

 ### 🎣 Without Docker